Aliases for DUSP14 Gene

 GeneCards Summary for DUSP14 Gene

 DUSP14 (Dual Specificity Phosphatase 14) is a Protein Coding gene.
+Diseases associated with DUSP14 include Variola Major and Frontometaphyseal Dysplasia.
 Among its related pathways are TGF-Beta Pathway and Hypertrophy Model.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
+Gene Ontology (GO) annotations related to this gene include protein tyrosine phosphatase activity.
+An important paralog of this gene is DUSP18.